The Moon Is Blue (film): Motion Picture Production Code objections

 In a display of solidarity, United Artists heads Arthur B. Krim and Robert S. Benjamin amended their contract with Preminger and deleted the clause requiring him to deliver a film that would be granted a Production Code seal of approval.
 After ten days of rehearsals for each of his casts, Preminger began principal photography of both English- and German-language versions of the film on January 21, filming an English scene and then its German equivalent in quick succession.
 Preminger later stated he much preferred The Moon Is Blue to Die Jungfrau auf dem Dach because he felt that the psychology of the plot did not translate well.
 Filming was completed in twenty-four days and it previewed in Pasadena on April 8.
 Two days later, Breen notified Preminger the film would not be approved.
-Outraged at Breen's "unwarranted and unjustified attack" on "a harmless story", the director joined forces with UA executives to appeal the decision with the MPAA board of directors, who ruled against them.
+Outraged at Breen's "unwarranted and unjustified attack" on "a harmless story", the director joined forces with United Artists executives to appeal the decision with the MPAA board of directors, who ruled against them.

 Distribution

 United Artists decided to release the film without the PCA seal of approval, the first major American film to do so, initially in major urban markets where they hoped its success would encourage exhibitors in rural areas to book the film.
 The film premiered for an "adults only" audience at the Woods Theatre in Chicago on June 22 and opened at the United Nations Theater in San Francisco on June 25.
 On June 30, Variety reported that three major nationwide theater chains were willing to exhibit the film, and it went into general release on July 8, and was in the top five box-office successes of that week.
 (In its year-end report, Variety said the film had ranked #15 at the box office with a gross of $3.5 million.)

 It was banned in Jersey City, New Jersey as "indecent and obscene".
 Theaters in many small towns in the United States restricted audiences to men or women separately.
 Kansas, Maryland and Ohio also banned the film, and Preminger and United Artists decided to bring suit in a Maryland court.
 On December 7, 1953, Judge Herman Moser reversed the State Censor Board.
 In his ruling, he called the film "a light comedy telling a tale of wide-eyed, brash, puppy-like innocence."
-Preminger and UA then appealed in Kansas (Holmby Productions, Inc. v.
+Preminger and United Artists then appealed in Kansas (Holmby Productions, Inc. v.
 Vaughn), but the Supreme Court of Kansas upheld the state board of review's decision to ban the film.
 Determined to win, the director and studio took their case to the Supreme Court of the United States, which overturned the finding of the Kansas Supreme Court on October 24, 1955.

 the question here is neither one of great art nor even of particularly good taste.
 It is rather a question of whether American movies are continually to be hamstrung by rules that confine picture themes, picture morals, and picture language to what is deemed fit for children, or for childlike mentalities.